irssi/irssi.github.io/jekyll/_posts/2017-05-12-fuzzing-irssi.markdown

 libfuzzer based.
 So that is something else you can take a look at improving.
 There may be another blog post soon that takes a look at the fuzzing frontend.

-As always, #irssi on Freenode is a great place to discuss Irssi.
+As always, #irssi on irc.libera.chat is a great place to discuss Irssi.

 And we would like to hear about any bugs you find, whether by fuzzing or other methods.
 You can report non-security bugs via the [Irssi GitHub